jaygattuso/pattern_finder/README.md

   <i>No pattern detected</i>

-The third line tries to UTF8 endcode the pattern and display pattern as text. (using python repr()):
+The third line tries to UTF8 encode the pattern and display pattern as text. (using python `repr()`):
 N.B the wildcard "*" is replaced with a "space" character for legibility.

   <i>'{\\rtf1\\   '</i>